prathanbomb/rssh-tunnel/README.md

 rssh-tunnel is a command-line tool for creating SSH tunnels, allowing you to securely connect to remote hosts.

+## Features

+- **Interactive and Non-Interactive Modes:** Choose between interactive mode, where the CLI prompts you for input, or non-interactive mode, where you provide input via command-line options.
+- **Profile Management:** Easily create, save, load, and overwrite SSH tunnel configurations as profiles.
+- **Port Forwarding:** Optionally set up port forwarding for your SSH tunnels.
+- **Easy Installation:** Install rssh-tunnel easily using Cargo, the Rust package manager.

 ## Installation

 To use rssh-tunnel, you need to have Rust installed.
 You can then install rssh-tunnel using Cargo, the Rust package manager: